sericson0/TigerTango/README.md

 ![alt text](<TigerTango Logo.png>)
 By: Sean Ericson (Sericson0@gmail.com)

-A good Tango DJ can enables dancers to find that magical flow and connection we all crave.
-The art of picking the perfect tandas requires untold hours of study and practice.
-And nothing kills the magic you are working so hard to create like technical issues.
-Your DJ software should enable your creativity and not be a hindrance to the flow you are striving so hard to create.
+Nothing kills the magic of the milonga like technical issues.
+Whether you are just starting out as a tango DJ, or are traveling to DJ the biggest festivals, you deserve a software that enables your creativity instead of hindering the flow you are striving so hard to create.
 This is why I created the TigerTango skin for Virtual DJ.
 It provides a layout custom suited for the needs of and requirements of tango DJs and other social dances.

 ## What DJs are Saying About TigerTango
 >The TigerTango VirtualDJ skin interface from Sean Ericson is perfect for Tango DJs.
 As a Traktor user for the last 10 years I never stopped looking for a more practical alternative, until now.
 Sean’s dedication to develop and test the interface gradually, together with the wider tango community, supports further customisation and safe usage on one of the most popular DJ programs.